Basel Christian Church of Malaysia: Kindergartens

-In addition, BCCM Sandakan has established a day-care centre, named Agape Centre, for disabled children, and BCCM Tawau has established a centre for the deaf and Down syndrome children.
-The first school of BCCM was established in Kudat in 1903.
-Several schools are more than 100 years old.
-According to a census report, there were eight mission schools in Sabah (then known as British North Borneo) in 1910, but the number increased to 45 in 1934.
-Of these, 18 were operated by the Basel Christian Church, 20 by the Roman Catholic Mission, and 7 by the Anglican Church.
+BCCM Sandakan has also established a day-care centre, named Agape Centre, for disabled children, and BCCM Tawau has established a centre for the deaf and Down syndrome children.

-Recently, the seven Bahasa medium primary schools and three secondary schools together with 19 other Christian mission schools were presented with cheques of various amounts (based on the schools' application) under the Economy Stimulus Package II, for upgrading of schools, maintenance, and repair. the BCCM Chinese medium primary schools were given similar grants earlier in the year, under the Economy Stimulus Package I.

-In the whole of Malaysia, there are around 425 Christian mission schools.
-On 26–27 June 2009, 41 representatives from Sabah, Sarawak, and Peninsular Malaysia attended the Conference of Christian Mission Schools in Malaysia at Olympic Hotel, Kuala Lumpur, organized by the Malayan Christian Schools Council and the Mission School Authorities of Sabah and Sarawak under the auspices of the Christian Federation of Malaysia (CFM).
+On 26-27 June 2009, 41 representatives from Sabah, Sarawak, and Peninsular Malaysia attended the Conference of Christian Mission Schools in Malaysia at Olympic Hotel, Kuala Lumpur, organized by the Malayan Christian Schools Council and the Mission School Authorities of Sabah and Sarawak under the auspices of the Christian Federation of Malaysia (CFM).
 The representatives were encouraged, affirmed, and united by their common concern in improving their current high standards of education and providing the best opportunities for the children attending these schools.